pillmuncher/yogic.cs/README.md

 ```csharp
 public delegate Comp Cont(Subst subst)
 ```
-- The monadic function type.
+- The monadic continuation type.
   Combinators of this type take a substitution environment `subst` and return a monadic computation.